galshuler/Projects/Chicago's-Pulse-Case-Study.md

 **Problem 9**

-Find the name of the community area with highest hardship index
+Find the name of the community area with highest hardship index.

 ```sql
 SELECT COMMUNITY_AREA_NAME, HARDSHIP_INDEX